-Below are some new areas of research on the impact of global value chains.
-The World Input-Output Database datasets will facilitate Conference Board research into some of these questions.
-Other questions may be addressed through more qualitative research until more data or surveys are developed to reveal insights.
+Below are some areas of research on the impact of global value chains.
+The World Input-Output Database datasets has and will continue to facilitate Conference Board research into some of these questions.

-- What do these trends in global value chains mean for global labor markets?
+- What do trends in global value chains mean for global labor markets?

-- How are businesses responding to changes in global labor markets resulting from new GVCs?
+- How are businesses responding to changes in GVCs?

 - What will businesses do over the coming years regarding GVC management?

-- Will new technologies such as additive manufacturing or new methodologies based on ICT impact the way businesses organize and manage their global value chains?
-If so, how?
+- Will new technologies such as additive manufacturing and advanced ICT impact the way businesses organize and manage their global value chains?

 - How might GVCs change as a function of global trade policy volatility?